Hybrid consultation is a win-win – but only if you follow these rules

 1 Understand the pros and cons of videoconferencing

-Leaders have had more than their fair share of Teams, Zoom, or Meet calls since the start of the coronavirus crisis, but often its used as the go-to channel of communication.
+Leaders have had more than their fair share of Teams, Zoom, or Meet calls since the start of the coronavirus crisis, but often it’s used as the go-to channel of communication.
 An old-fashioned phone call can work well.
 For most of our clients, though, conducting most consultations via videoconferencing is hugely beneficial.
 It reduces costs for both parties and is an efficient use of time.
 The biggest plus is that key stakeholders can be gathered together in one – virtual – space, no matter where they are in the world.

 One of the most powerful lessons from the last two years is the strength of diversity to drive collaboration, innovation and improve governance.
 Videoconferencing enables more people to engage in key strategic meetings.
 With inputs from all around the organisation and across the globe, more people will understand, shape and, in turn, be committed to creating a future state of excellence.